Ricette di Sicilia

 - 5

-Combine the minced meats, egg, and pecorino with the soaked breadcrumbs.
-Season with salt and freshly ground black pepper.
+Combine the minced meat, egg, and pecorino with the breadcrumb mixture.
+Season with salt and pepper to taste.

 - 6

-Roll the mixture into even-sized meatballs using your hands.
+Shape the mixture into round meatballs using your hands.

 - 7

-Peel and dice the potatoes, then shallow-fry them in extra virgin olive oil until golden.
+Peel and dice the potatoes, then fry them in extra virgin olive oil.
 Drain and set aside.

 - 8

 Fry the meatballs in the same oil used for the potatoes, turning frequently.
-Pour in the white wine and allow it to evaporate.
+Pour in the wine and let it evaporate.

 - 9

-Add the prepared tomato sauce and the fried potatoes, then gently cook everything together for about 50 minutes.
+Add the tomato sauce and potatoes, then cook gently for about 50 minutes.

 - 10

-Serve the meatballs piping hot; you can also dress some pasta with the sauce and crumbled meatballs for an extra treat.
+Serve the meatballs hot, optionally tossing some pasta in the sauce with crumbled meatballs for a comforting finish.

 💡 Tips and Variations